High-performance plastics: Crystallinity

 High-performance plastics can be divided in amorphous and semi-crystalline polymers, just like all polymers.
 Polysulfone (PSU), poly(ethersulfone) (PES) and polyetherimide (PEI) for example are amorphous; poly(phenylene sulfide) (PPS), polyetheretherketone (PEEK) and polyether ketones (PEK), however are semi-crystalline.

 Crystalline polymers (especially those reinforced with fillers) can be used even above their glass transition temperature.
 This is because semi-crystalline polymers have, in addition to a glass temperature Tg, a crystallite melting point Tm, which is usually much higher.
 For example PEEK possesses a Tg of 143 °C but remains usable up to 250 °C (continuous service temperature = 250 °C).
-Another advantage of semi-crystalline polymers is their high resistance against chemical substances: PEEK possesses a high resistance against aqueous acids, alkalies and organic solvents.
+Another advantage of semi-crystalline polymers is their high resistance against chemical substances: PEEK possesses a high resistance against aqueous acids, alkalis and organic solvents.